 Australian Dairy Industry Council, VIC

-Targets are set for profitability, community resilience, OH&S, skills, product safety, nutrition, animal care and environmental impact.
-In particular, manufacturers are working to reduce water use by 20%, greenhouse gas intensity by 30%and waste to landfill by 40%.
-They also work closely with their suppliers to encourage sustainable practices on-farm.
+In particular, dairy manufacturers are working to reduce water use by 20%, greenhouse gas intensity by 30%and waste to landfill by 40%.
+Manufacturers are also working closely with their farmer-suppliers to encouragesustainable practices on farms in line with targets.

 Innovative techniques and technologies are showcased through the Framework, for example Devondale MurrayGoulburn’s two new milk processing plants which deliver significant environmental efficiencies.

 Our customers are also taking notice.
 Based on the Framework, Unilever has given Australian dairy productionaccreditation as meeting its exacting Sustainable Agriculture Code.
 All Australian milk is now deemed to contribute to Unilever’s sustainable sourcing goal.